How to Unblock a Shower Drain Without Chemicals

 - A cloth or rag

-You can pour one cup of baking powder down your drain followed by one cup white vinegar.
-Cover with a rag or cloth.
-Cover the drain immediately with a towel or a towel to ensure that the reaction doesn’t explode beyond control!
+You can pour one cup of baking powder down your drain followed by one cup of white vinegar.
+It is best to protect the drain immediately with a cloth or a rag to ensure that the reaction doesn’t get beyond control!

 Step 4: Wait

 Take the cover off with care and flush the water with boiling.
-This will clear all debris remaining and help get your water flowing freely.
+This will help remove any remaining debris and get your water flowing freely.

 Method 2: Wire Hanger

-Straighten a wire hanger to the greatest extent as you can, but leave one end as it was in its original form.
+Straighten a wire hanger to the greatest extent as you can, but leave one end of the hanger in its original shape.

 Make a hook that is small at the end of the wire that you just straightened.

-Place the hook in the drain and look for hair as well as debris.
+Put the hook in the drain, and then fish to look for hair as well as debris.
 Take out whatever comes up.

-If you own an upright vacuum that is dry and wet the following method may be suitable for you:
+If you own a wet/dry vacuum it could be suitable for you:

 Set the vacuum in "liquids" (or "wet" mode.